stesind/zpool-scrub/README.md

 systemctl enable --now zpool-scrub@<POOLNAME>.timer
 ```
 Replace &lt;POOLNAME&gt; with the name of your pool.
 Keep in mind that the path is /sbin/zpool in Ubuntu.
 On Arch Linux it is /usr/sbin/zpool.
 One has to change the service file accordingly if not used in Ubuntu.
-If you are unsure about the location, use:
+If you are unsure about the location, find out using:
   ```sh
   which zpool
   ```